thisKK/thisKK/README.md

 <pre>
 💻 I am a Full Stack Deveper
-📚 I have a BachelorDegree in Computer engineering from the Suranaree University of Technology 📝 I have a strong interest in Softwate Development ,Data Processing and AI/ML 🔭 Working on Full Stack Developer both mobile and web development including data processing 🌟 Main languages: TypeScript, Python, Dart
+📚 I have a bachelor degree in Computer engineering from the Suranaree University of Technology 📝 I have a strong interest in Softwate Development ,Data Processing and AI/ML 🔭 Working on Full Stack Developer both mobile and web development including data processing 🌟 Main languages: TypeScript, Python, Dart